pcibraro/Windows-Azure-Solr/README.md

 5. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.

-6. Powershell 3.0 is required to run this installer.
-Please follow the instructions described at http://technet.microsoft.com/en-us/library/hh847837.aspx to install Powershell 3.0.

 ## Run the installer:
     - Inst4WA.exe -XmlConfigPath "<yourpath>/SolrInstWR.xml" -DomainName "<youruniquename>" -Subscription "<yoursubscriptionname>" -Location "<datacenterlocation>"

-7. Note that we currently support Solr 3.x as well as 4.x.
+ Note that we currently support Solr 3.x as well as 4.x.
 The names of the SolrInstWR.xml files indicate the Solr version that will be installed using that config file.

 ## Administering Solr/Lucene